 At precisely one o’clock on the morning of Saturday, 6, November 1943, Heinrich Himmler, Reichführer of the SS and Chief of state Police, received a simple message: “The Eagle has landed.”

-This is the first sentence of the Prologue to the book, and it immediately brings the reader into the heart of the story.
-In the second sentence, the narrator continued: “It meant that a small force of German paratroops were at that moment safely in England and poised to snatch the British Prime Minister, Winston Churchill, from the Norfolk country house near the sea, where he was spending a quiet weekend.”
+This is the first sentence of the book’s Prologue, and it immediately brings the reader into the heart of the story.
+In the novel, the narrator explained: “It meant that a small force of German paratroops were at that moment safely in England and poised to snatch the British Prime Minister, Winston Churchill, from the Norfolk country house near the sea, where he was spending a quiet weekend.”

-Many people believe Higgins is the author of the popular phrase “the eagle has landed,“ but that would be a mistake.
-The saying first appeared on July 20, 1969, when U. S. astronaut Neil Armstrong said it about the landing of the Lunar Module Eagle on the surface of the moon.
+Many people believe Higgins authored the popular phrase the eagle has landed, but that would be a mistake.
+The saying first appeared on July 20, 1969, when U. S. astronaut Neal Armstrong said it about the landing of the Lunar Module Eagle on the surface of the moon.